The Maps widget enables showing locations on maps. It supports the following map providers:

 - Context and static data sources are offline-capable with Mendix data, but you still need to be online to view the map

-- For all map types except OpenStreetMap, you need to have a token in order to view the map – you can get the tokens via the links to the map types listed in the Introduction section above
+- For all map types except OpenStreetMap, you need to have a token in order to view the map – you can get the tokens via the links to the map types listed above

 - Google maps uses Google Maps API v3, so the limitations from Google Premium Plan Usage Rates and Limits apply